FACILITIES DEVELOPMENT Policy 7110

 1. Review of the in‑depth demographic studies and population groupings.

-2. Age and current physical condition of the building, its operating systems and
+2. Age and current physical condition of the building, its operating systems and program facilities.

-3. Adequacy of site, location, accessibility, surrounding development, traffic
+3. Adequacy of site, location, accessibility, surrounding development, traffic patterns, and other

 4. Reassignment of children, including alternative plans, according to Board policy.

-5. Transportation factors including number of children bused, time, distance and
+5. Transportation factors including number of children bused, time, distance and safety.

 6. Alternate uses of the building.

 If the Board determines to close a school, it will first consider other uses that the School District might make of the building; then it will consider its sale.
 Sale or lease of any District facility will be conducted as set forth in Regulation 3380 – Sale/Lease of Real Property.